 Electronic Logbooks: What the FAA Says

-Your electronic logbook needs to meet the same standard as a paper one: the records must be accurate, legible, and presentable in a format acceptable to the Administrator.
+Your electronic logbook needs to meet the same practical standard as a paper one: the records must be accurate, legible, and presentable when required.
 In practice, this means you should be able to produce a printed or PDF version of your logbook if an FAA inspector or examiner asks for it.

 A few practical considerations:

-• Backups matter.
+- Backups matter.
 The FAA won’t accept “my app crashed” as an excuse for missing records.
 Choose a logbook that syncs to the cloud and allows data export.

-• Data portability is your responsibility.
+- Data portability is your responsibility.
 Make sure you can export your records in a standard format (CSV or PDF) so you’re never locked into a single platform.

 For more on the paper versus digital decision, see our complete comparison.